NotJeket/PUBGm-First-Elimination/README.md

-**PUBGm First Elimination announcer (KillTower)**
+**PUBGm First Elimination announcer**

-KillTower is a program that tracks the live state of players in a PUBG mobile game.
-It displays the live state of each player in a table that can be sorted by team and number of live players.
-The program can read data from a local mockup file or a URL.
+This app displays a dynamic kill screen for a gaming app.
+It retrieves data from an API and shows a customized kill screen when a player gets their first kill.
+The kill screen includes the player's name, team logo (if available), and a background image.

 **Features**

--   Display the live state of each player in a table that can be sorted by team and number of live players.

--   Read data from a local mockup file or a URL.

--   Each row of the table displays the logo of the team, the name of the team, and the live state of each player.

--   The live state of each player is displayed using icons that represent whether the player is alive, knocked out, or dead.
+- Retrieves data from an API to monitor player kills.
+- Displays a customized kill screen when a player gets their first kill.
+- Customizes the kill screen with the player's name, team logo, and background image.

--   Resize the table based on the content.
+- Adjusts the font size of the player's name based on its length.

--   Utilizes PyQt5 for the user interface.

--   Cross-platform compatibility: Supports Windows, Linux, and macOS.

--   Automatic data updates every 1 second.

--   Customizable fonts, backgrounds, and various visual modifications.
+- Automatically closes the app after 15 seconds of displaying the kill screen.

+**Installation**

+ Clone the repository.
+ Install the required dependencies by running the following command:

+pip install dash requests

+**Usage**

+1. Make sure you have Python installed on your system.
+1. Open a terminal or command prompt.
+1. Navigate to the directory where the program is located.
+1. Run the program using the following command:

+python your\_program\_file.py

+**Dependencies**

+- Dash
--   Support for animations.
+- Requests

 **Screenshot**

 ![image1](https://github.com/NotJeket/PUBGm-First-Elimination/assets/37781149/25d45e95-b8c6-48b1-990a-757bc9ce0b6f)

-**Diagram**
+**Flowchart**

 ![image2](https://github.com/NotJeket/PUBGm-First-Elimination/assets/37781149/08413146-3200-4a66-9474-aa1ae7e13d78)

-**Usage**

-1. Install Python 3.x on your computer.

-2. Install the required packages by running the following command in your terminal: **pip install PyQt5,requests**.

-3. Clone or download the repository to your computer.

-4. Open a terminal in the directory where you cloned the repository.

-5. Run the program by typing **python killtower.py** in your terminal.

 **License**

 This project is licensed under the MIT License.
+See the

-See the [LICENSE](https://chat.openai.com/LICENSE) file for details.
+[LICENSE](https://chat.openai.com/LICENSE) file for details.